WA4GEG's Mail Order* Yaesu FT-1000MP/Mk-V/Mk-V Field Repair

 3) I do my best to respond to e-mail within a few business days.
 Longer delays will naturally occur around the holidays and weekends.

 4) To get past my e-mail SPAM filters it is a good idea that your message subject field contain some relevant info.
 Suggested subject lines are those containing the equipment model and your ham call sign.
-Subject line example: Yaesu Repair; FT-1000MP, "your call-sign here."
+In example: Yaesu Repair; Mark-V Field "your call-sign here".

-E-mail communication is carried on five days per week, excluding holidays.
+E-mail communication is carried on weekly, excluding holidays and weekends.
 Response times will typically be within 3 ~ 5 BUSINESS DAYS (Mon.~Fri.) depending on my mail load.
 Please compose / send mail in the form of plain text or simple HTML.

 My shipping address is on the packing and shipping page.